GP3 Series: Race weekend

 A race weekend features one 45-minute practice session on Friday, and one 30-minute qualifying session on Saturday, followed by two races.
 The qualifying session is a straight fight for the fastest laptime, and determines the order of the grid for Saturday's Race 1.

 Race 2 is on Sunday.
-The grid is decided by the Saturday result with top 8 being reversed, so the driver who finished 8th on Saturday will start from pole position and the winner will start from 8th place.
+The grid is decided by the Saturday result with top 8 being reversed, so the driver who finished 8th on Saturday will start from pole position and the polesitter will start from 8th place.

 The distance of each race is decided prior to the event, however, should 30 minutes elapse before the designated number of laps are completed the lead driver will be shown the chequered flag.